tencent cloud

 skip-trx

-Whether to skip the transaction.
+Whether to skip a transaction.

-1: Skip.
+1: skip.

-0: Do not skip.
+0: do not skip.

 Installation Methods